Ferndale Lower Elementary Montessori Program

 - Active Individualized learning through stimulating, multi-sensory teaching materials.

-- Freedom of choice involves decision making.
-Students select work according to interest with guidance from teacher.
+- Freedom of choice involves decision-making.
+Students select work according to interest with guidance from the teacher.
 A long period of Independent work time is provided daily.

 - Child works at his or her own pace for long periods without interruption.
 True engagement in activities with a specific purpose.